michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 25. But in the fourth watch of the night, Jeshu came to them, walking upon the waters.

-26. And the disciples beheld him walking on the waters, and they were troubled, saying, That it was a spectre;Or, a false vision. and from fear they cried out.
+26. And the disciples beheld him walking on the waters, and they were troubled, saying, That it was a spectre;

 27. But Jeshu at once spoke to them, and said, Take courage, I am, fear not!